jordi-pujol/bb-alts/README.md

 "awk,mawk pager lzma,lzcat,unlzma mt telnet traceroute traceroute6 vi editor"
 other may be executable files installed by other packages.

-Some alternatives have needed some additional coding due to the special use of "nawk", "editor" and "pager".
+Some alternatives have needed additional coding due to the special use of "nawk", "editor" and "pager".